ethereum-lists/chains/README.md

 ```

 where:
- * The URL must be publicly resolvable through IPFS
+ * The URL MUST be publicly resolvable through IPFS
- * width and height are positive integers
+ * width and height MUST be positive integers
  * format is either "png", "jpg" or "svg"
+ * size MUST be less than 250kb

 If the chain is an L2 or a shard of another chain you can link it to the parent chain like this: